-State of South Australia, which may also be referred to as the Murray River Valley and belongs to the Lower Murray Zone.
-It starts on the border with the state of Victoria and stretches along the Murray River.
+State of South Australia, also known as the Murray River Valley, which belongs to the Lower Murray zone.
+It begins on the border with the state of Victoria and runs along the Murray River.
 The climate is typically continental, with long, hot days and cool nights.
-Rainfall is only in winter.
+There is only precipitation in winter.
 The soils are sandy and moderately fertile.
-That is why an artificial irrigation
+That is why it is artificial irrigation

-unavoidable, for which the Murray River meandering through the vast area is used.
-The channeling system was created in 1880 by the brothers George and William Chaffey.
+indispensable, for which the meandering Murray River is used.
+The sewer system was created in 1880 by the brothers George and William Chaffey.
 As a starting point, they chose the town of Renmark, where reservoirs were created.
-As a positive side effect, it was also the flooding Lord.
-As a result, new land could be developed.
+As a positive side effect, the floods were also mastered.
+This enabled new land to be opened up.

-The vineyards today comprise nearly 9,500 hectares.
-The Riverland is home to more than a third of Australia's grape production, which is why the area is also known as the "Great Barrel of Australia".
+The vineyards now cover almost 9,500 hectares.
+Riverland is home to more than a third of Australia's grape production, which is why the area is also known as the "Great Barrel of Australia".
 Above all, white wines from Chardonnay, Chenin Blanc, Colombard and Riesling are produced here.
-The most important red wines are Cabernet Sauvignon, Grenache Noir, Shiraz and Mourvèdre.
-For the most part, these are simpler bulk wines, which are in so-called Bag-in-Boxes
+The main red varieties are Cabernet Sauvignon, Grenache Noir, Shiraz and Mourvèdre.
+Mostly it is simpler bulk wines, the so-called Bag-in-Boxes

-be bottled.
-But also many successful brand wines
+be filled.
+But also many successful ones brand wines

 other states use grapes from here.
-The variety Sultana will be large quantities table grapes
+The Sultana variety becomes large quantities table grapes

 generated.
 Well-known producers are Angove's, Berri Estates, Renmano, Kingston Estate and Loxton Winery